Solo Travel in Israel

 You can easily find your way around the old city with the Dome of the Rock as its beacon.
 Its maze of lanes and high walls feel like a labyrinth and if you rise before the crowds, you’ll witness the diversity of locals here amongst the religious quarters.
 It’s also full of gorgeous little shops with handmade jewellery and Bedouin bags but if you’re looking to do some serious shopping try outside the old city as souvenirs inside Old Jerusalem can be overpriced.

 The contrast between the old city and the new is astounding.
-One is a religious place of pilgrimage and the other; a great place for shopping, drinking and partying!
-If you’re more into the latter, Ben Yehuda is the place to people watch and sit in the many bars al-fresco style where you can sample the local shisha.
+One is a religious place of pilgrimage and the other; a great place for shopping, drinking and partying.
+If you’re more into the latter than Ben Yehuda is the place to people watch and sit in the many bars al-fresco style where you can sample the local shisha.
 This area is great for a bar crawl and has some hidden gems in its side streets.
-You can also get trams from here to the bus station for your onward journey.
+You can also take trams from here to the bus station for your onward journey.

 Bethlehem is definitely worth a visit but be prepared that it actually falls under Palestine and it is better to go there on a tour.
-Here you can see the Shepherd’s Field and the holy manger in the Nativity Church which is the oldest church still used in the world and sits above the cave where Lord Jesus was born.
+Here you can see the Shepherd’s Field and the holy manger in the Nativity Church.
+The oldest church is still used in the world and sits above the cave where Lord Jesus was born.

 Many believe that if you touch the stone in the cave you will be blessed.
 There are options to stay overnight in a Palestinian refugee camp if you wanted to spend more time in this ‘little town’ but don’t expect to see many little donkeys.

-If you prefer to trek then why not try the Jesus Trail, a 60km trail where you get the chance to meet local communities en route.
-If you’ve got 40 days to spare try the Israel National Trail, a 1000km footpath that starts from the Lebanese border all the way to the Red Sea.
+If you prefer to trek you could try the Jesus Trail, a 60km trail where you get the chance to meet local communities en route.
+If you have 40 days to spare try the Israel National Trail, a 1000km footpath that starts from the Lebanese border all the way to the Red Sea.